Karim-Elbahrawy/CIE-205-Ambulance-Management-System/README.md

 - File I/O operations
 - Data structure design & memory management

-## 🤝 Team

-Each team must consist of **4 students**.

 ## 📎 Note

 > This project is part of the course **CIE205: Data Structures and Algorithms – Fall 2024**.
-> Maintain academic integrity and follow all submission guidelines strictly.